FOREX-Dollar steadies after one-two punch from Aussie, Chinese yuan

 The dollar index =USD traded roughly unchanged against a basket of currencies but stayed within sight of this week's 15-month low, although individual currency reactions to data are likely to be volatile for now, according to Societe Generale Fx strategist Kit Juckes.

-Encouraging more capital inflows could take some of the recent downward pressure on the yuan.
+Encouraging more capital inflows could take off some of the recent downward pressure on the yuan.

 The dollar was last down 0.65% on the day against the offshore yuan CNH=D3, which strengthened to 7.186 per dollar.